 3 Credits.
-Fall only.
-This course will examine how to prepare and implement a developmentally appropriate curriculum for young children.
-Students will have hands on experience in the classroom with infants, toddlers and preschool children.
-(PR: ENL 111 and a grade C or better in EDUC 225; CO: EDUC 270)
+This course examines developmentally appropriate curriculum for young children.
+Preparing and implementing developmentally appropriate environments and curriculum will be emphasized.
+Students will have hands-on experience with infants/ toddlers and preschooler children.
+This course requires a 30-hour clinical.
+(PR: ENL 111 and a grade C or better in EDUC 225.)